CS5008Fall2025/homework-speed-comparison-skakked/Report.md

 1. If you wrote your linked list as a single linked list, removing from the back was expensive.
 If you wrote it as a double linked list, removing from the back was cheap.
 Why do you think that is?

    In a singly linked list, even with a tail pointer, you cannot access the node before the tail because you can only traverse forward.
 You must walk through all n-1 nodes from the head to find the second-to-last node to update its next pointer.
-A doubly linked list has prev pointers, so you can directly access tail->prev, making removal $O(1)$ instead of $O(n)$.
+A doubly linked list has prev pointers, so you can directly access tail->prev, making removal $O(1)$ instead of $O(n)$.[1]

 2. When running most functions, at least ~30% of the tests were worse case scenarios.
 Why do you think that is?